Akbarkhan042/product_recalls_analysis_project_excel/README.md

 ### Data Transformation

 Not much of data transformation was required in this project.
 We extracted year, month number and month name from the data column.
-For this purpose the Date tool from the Add Column tab was used because aour aim was to add more columns to the dataset.
+For this purpose the Date tool from the Add Column tab was used because our aim was to add more columns to the dataset.

+## DATA ANALYSIS

+When the data cleaning and data transformation were complete we loaded our data to Pivot Table in ouder to summarize, aggregate and analyze our data.

+We created different pivot tables to analyze different aspects of our dataset.
+We sorted and filtered our pivot tables too in order to arrange them in decending order and extract the top-10 values only.

+The data field settings was utelized to get our intended aggregation like sum, average, count etc for the numerical values and to remane the columns in pivot tables accordingly.

+## DATA VISUALIZATION